 2. Every conflict must be believable.
 Avoid including conflict for conflict’s sake.
 Like any good crime, if your characters are going to have an argument or a fight, you need to show means, motivation, and opportunity.
 Remember that fiction is not as aimless as reality.
 It must make sense if you want the story to have substance.

 3. Show.
 Don’t tell.
 If there are two characters in the scene or sequel, use dialogue and actions to tell the story.
 If the character is alone, let them act while they are thinking.
 [Read 60 Things For Your Characters To Do When They Talk Or Think] Always use body language.

 4. Tell when you need to tell.
 Sometimes the scene is too exciting or too intense to show.
 This is a good time to tell us what is going on.
 [Read: 5 Instances When You Need To Tell]

 5. Beginnings, Middles, Endings.
 Every scene should have a beginning and an end.
 The muddle in the middle is important too.
 In next week’s post, I will talk about scene goals, conflicts, and failures.
 Remember that you can’t have happy endings at the end of each unit.
 If you did this, you would have no story to tell.

 6. Try to set the scene.
 Use emotions and physical descriptions to create a mood for your scene or sequel.
 Let your character react to the setting using the five senses.
 If you want to create a bleak scene with a character in despair, you can set it in a bleak setting.
-Alternatively, you can place the character in a happy setting, and allow his or her reactions to the happiness to reveal his or her true emotional state.
+Alternatively, you can place the character in a happy setting, and allow their reactions to the happiness around them to reveal their true emotional state.

 8. Use cliffhangers.
 Risk a bit of melodrama.
-When it is appropriate, make your readers wonder what will happen next.
-They should not be able to put the book down.
+When it is appropriate, make your readers wonder what will happen next by using cliffhangers They should not be able to put the book down.
 You can do this by:

 - Leaving the viewpoint character with a decision to make.